-Pupils must have a written explanation of any absence signed by parent/guardian and this should be presented to the form teacher on the day of the return to school.
+Pupils must have a written explanation of any absence from the parent/guardian and this should be emailed to the form teacher on the day of the return to school.

 Pupils must not leave school before 3.15pm except in unavoidable circumstances.
-In such cases a written request must be made in advance to the Form Teacher.
+In such cases a written request or email request must be made in advance to the Form Teacher.
 Pupils must be collected by a Parent/Responsible adult and both pupils and parents must sign the book in the school office before leaving.